frascopensource/uncle-phil/README.md

 2. Set Env var
     ```bash
     cp .env.example .env
-    # Then popolate the var
+    # Then popolate the .env with the right values
     ```
 3. Install:
     ```bash